ThePragmaticFuturist/gestault/instructions/step_04_vector_embedding.md

 # Step 4: Vector Embedding Integration #

+We're building a system that understands documents in a way that a computer can search through them intelligently (not just matching exact words).
+To do that, we:

+1. Break a document into pieces (chunks).
+2. Turn those pieces into numbers that represent their meaning (embeddings).
+3. Store those numbers in a database (ChromaDB).
+4. Later, we can search using natural language, and it'll find relevant document chunks using these embeddings.

 Let's add vector embedding to the pipeline.
 We'll use the popular `sentence-transformers` library to load a model from Hugging Face and generate embeddings, then store them in ChromaDB.

 [Reasoning behind the code](reasoning/r4.md)